How my perception of clothing has changed over 10 years

 I have always had a passion for clothing.

 I have never dressed badly.
-Or rather, never neglected.
+Or rather, never sloppily.

-Although it may seem superficial, I have always valued my appearance .
-I have always taken care of my skin and being well dressed, even in a simple way.
+Even though it may seem superficial, I have always given importance to my appearance .
+I have always paid attention to my skin and to being well dressed, even in a simple way.

-Clothes are a way to give me confidence in others .
+Clothes are a way to give me confidence in front of others .
 But more simply, it's because I like it.

-I also think it runs in the family: even if today they can afford it less, my parents loved beautiful clothes.
-It seems that I get this love of beautiful things from my father.
+I also think it runs in the family: even if they can't afford it as much today, my parents loved beautiful clothes.
+Apparently, I get this love of beautiful things from my father.

-This is why, just like David in 2018 who spoke to you about his six years of stylistic development , I wanted to share with you my experience and my relationship with clothing for a little over 10 years.
+This is why, just like David in 2018 who told you about his six years of stylistic development , I wanted to share with you my experience and my relationship with clothing for a little over 10 years.

-PS: despite intense research, I have not yet found any photo files to illustrate my story...
-It must be said that I didn't really like having my photo taken.
+PS: despite intense research, I have not yet found any photo-files to illustrate my story...
+I must say that I did not really like being photographed.
 If I ever find any, I promise, I will update the article!

 2010-2013: Clothing emancipation